 There are major differences in how immigrants are defined in different countries.
 Some countries have traditionally focused on producing data on foreign residents (European countries, Japan and Korea) whilst others refer to the foreign-born (settlement countries, i.e. Australia, Canada, New Zealand and the United States).
 This difference in focus relates in part to the nature and history of immigration systems and legislation on citizenship and naturalisation.

 Acquisition of nationality

 Nationality law can have a significant impact on the measurement of the national and foreign populations.
-In France and Belgium, for example, where foreigners can fairly easily acquire the nationality of the host country, increases in the foreign population through immigration and births can eventually contribute to a significant rise in the population of nationals.
-On the other hand, in countries where naturalisation is more difficult, increases in immigration and births amongst foreigners manifest themselves almost exclusively as rises in the foreign population.
-In addition, changes in rules regarding naturalisation can have significant numerical effects.
+In France and Belgium, for example, where foreigners can fairly easily acquire the nationality of the country, increases in the foreign population through immigration and births can eventually contribute to a significant rise in the population of nationals.
+On the other hand, in countries where naturalisation is more difficult, increases in immigration and births among foreigners manifest themselves almost exclusively as growth in the foreign population.
+In addition, changes in rules regarding naturalisation can have significant impact.
 For example, during the 1980s, a number of OECD countries made naturalisation easier and this resulted in noticeable falls in the foreign population (and rises in the population of nationals).

 Inflows of foreign workers

 Most of the statistics published here are based on the number of work permits issued during the year.
 As was the case for overall immigration flows, the settlement countries (Australia, Canada, New Zealand and the United States) consider as immigrant workers, persons who have received a permanent immigration permit for employment purposes.
 In each of these four countries, it is also possible to work on a temporary basis under various programmes (these data are also available in this annex).
 Data by country of origin are not published for the series.

 Stocks of foreign and foreign-born labour force